 Likewise, if you are doing a studio session on a plain background, you have more options for colors.
 Using color mindfully will tie your outfits together.

 4. Think About Texture

 To add interest, think texture like lace and ruffles for girls and jackets and sweaters for boys.
 Some fabrics are soft and flowing, while others are stiffer or thicker.
 Try to think about how the fabrics in your outfit work with the rest of the family’s outfits and if it helps to creates a cohesive whole.
-Use texture to create personality in your clothing choices rather than pattern.
+Create personality in your clothing choices by using texture rather than pattern.
 More on pattern in the next tip.

 5. Minimize Pattern